Thats Phat! The Best Video Games from the Year 1998 - Part 2

 Grim Fandango is a shining example of the adventure game genre.
 A true classic of narrative, the game immersed players into a bizarre world populated by several weird but compelling characters.
 While many people remember Grim Fandango as a point-and-click adventure, there’s no real pointing and clicking you do in the game.
 Your character moves through the 3D world with a slightly clunky system, something that shows adventure games still hadn’t completely figured out how to use 3D.
 Grim Fandango did a lot of interesting things with the game design, choosing to remove any visible interface and replace it instead with mechanics that existed within the world of the game itself for inventory management and other tasks.
 The memorable setting, rich plot, great art style and a stellar soundtrack made for a fantastic rendezvous with the dead.

 Super Mario 64 blazed the trail for 3D platformers.
 Then Rare came along and took things to a completely different level with Banjo-Kazooie, a gorgeous platformer that really pushed the Nintendo 64 to its absolute limit.
-Banjo and Kazooie, the game’s titular heroes are distinct and have several abilities that shift and shape the dynamic of the game.
+Banjo and Kazooie, the game’s titular heroes, are distinct and have several abilities that shift and shape the dynamic of the game.
 There’s a ton of content and special abilities to unlock as you progress, and meeting the extensive cast of weird, funny and cute characters makes the journey a lot of fun.
 Banjo-Kazooie is one of Rare’s best games, and that is a major achievement considering their stellar library.
+Looking for a minty copy?
+We have Banjo Kazooie for sale in our shop.

 Gran Turismo shows how much fun racing games can be when they’re done right.
 Gorgeous graphics, slick driving controls and a massive amount of content to explore and race through make this a flag-bearer for all racing games on the PlayStation.
 The physics are accurate and the cars look and sound great.
 Your car reacts realistically to different terrain, shaking when you’re redlining the engine and bouncing through gravel on the tracks.
 One feature that really sets the game apart is the replay system.
 Watching a cinematic replay of your driving prowess is sheer, adrenaline-pumping joy.